Working abroad with a Dutch qualification

 If you want to work outside the Netherlands you may need to get your diploma or certificate legalised.
 Or you may need to do this for another document relating to your education, for example a list of your grades.
 Legalisation makes documents suitable for use in another country.
 It shows that your document is genuine and recognised.
 Legalisation is not mandatory but some employers may ask for it.
 If you are not sure, ask the employer you want to work for what their requirements are.

-Find out more about getting your Dutch diploma or certificate legalised
+Find out how to get your Dutch diploma or certificate legalised

 Diploma description